|

 It seems to me the 8 minute (90% of the time) measure is an attempt at a process measure (in a sense, you can see it as a result measure, but it is also a measure that will have an impact on overall results and as such can be used a process indicator).
 For it to be a process measure rather than than a process target however, it should actual be a measure of what has happened not a statement that we want to have 90% arrive within 8 minutes.

-Jonathan Siegel’s comments on this topic were excellent.
+Jonathan Siegel’s comments [link broken, so I removed it] on this topic were excellent.

 The control chart was developed to aid in process improvement.
 A control chart helps monitor the process (to aid in putting in place counter-measures, when needed, and for identification of special causes).
 The control chart can be used to see if the process is in control and what the expected results from the system are.

-Written in relation to a thread (Staff Attitude) on the Deming Electronic Network (but the DEN archive seems to indicate I never posted this message).
+Written in relation to a thread (Staff Attitude) on the Deming Electronic Network (link removed because the network no longer is online).

 We use data to act as a proxy for some results of the system.
 Often people forget that the desired end result is not for the number to be improved but for the situation to be improved.
 We hope, if the measure improves the situation will have improved.
 But there are many reasons this may not be the case (one number improving at the expense of other parts of the system, the failure of the number to accurately serve as a proxy, distorting numbers, etc.).